haftomdesbele/TRANSFER-LEARNING-AND-KNOWLEDGE-DISTILLATION-for-CHEST-X-RAY-CLASSIFICATION/README.md

 **NumPy**: Essential for numerical operations, especially in vectorizing text data.

-**Pandas**: Used for loading and manipulating the dataset.
+**Scikit-learn**: implementing the Multinomial Naive Bayes classifier, and .

+**torch**: A core deep learning framework used for building and training neural networks.

+**torch.nn**: The neural networks module for creating network layers and functions.

+**torch.optim**: The optimization module for implementing various optimization algorithms.

+**torch.optim.lr_scheduler**: Used to adjust the learning rate during training.

+**torchvision**: A package that provides access to popular datasets, model architectures, and image transformations for computer vision.

+**matplotlib.pyplot**: A plotting library used for creating visualizations, such as the confusion matrix and accuracy/loss plots.

-**Scikit-learn**: implementing the Multinomial Naive Bayes classifier, and evaluating the model through metrics like accuracy,f1-score, precision, and recall.
+**sklearn.metrics**: A module from scikit-learn for calculating metrics like the confusion matrix, ROC curve, and AUC score.Evaluating the models through metrics like accuracy,f1-score, precision, and recall.

-**NLTK**: For natural language processing tasks such as tokenization and stop word removal.

-**Email Spam Collection Dataset**: The dataset contains 5172 emails, of which 1527 are spam and the remaining are non-spam.
+**os**: A standard Python library for interacting with the operating system, used for file path operations.

+**time**: A standard Python library for time-related functions, used to track training time.

+**google.colab**: A utility used to mount Google Drive for accessing data and saving models.